qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 It will panic with `RefCell already borrowed` error.

 `RefCell` still follows mutable borrow exclusiveness rule, just checked at runtime, not compile time.
-Borrowing one fields inside `RefCell` still borrows the whole `RefCell`.
+Borrowing one field inside `RefCell` still borrows the whole `RefCell`.

 **Wrapping parent in `RefCell` cannot fix contagious borrow, but putting individual children into `RefCell` can work, as it makes borrow more fine-grained**.